Security-Onion-Solutions/securityonion-docs/appendix-b.rst

 ::

    sudo touch /etc/NetworkManager/conf.d/10-globally-managed-devices.conf && \
-   sudo service network-manager restart
+   sudo systemctl restart NetworkManager.service

 If this node is a manager, then you may need to remove some influxdb files:
 ::

-   sudo rm -rf /opt/so/state/influxdb*
+   sudo rm /opt/so/state/influxdb*

 Run all salt states and review the output for any errors:
 ::